 When planning and installing data center cabling, it’s easy to focus on distances between starting and termination points and the amount of cable that you’re using.
 However, the compatibility of the physical connectors is just as important.
 You can’t provision new equipment to a rack without ensuring that the switch or patch panel has compatible ports.
 A complete DCIM solution will validate the compatibility of your connections before allowing you to make the planned move, add, or change.
 For example, when looking for the optimal locations to deploy new equipment, the software will not include cabinets without enough available compatible connectors.
 This dramatically improves productivity and efficiency.

 Track connectivity capacity

 Many organizations today are using big data to make smarter data center management decisions.
 But knowing exactly which connectivity metrics to track is the key to having a holistic view of your network capacity, identifying trends, and simplifying equipment provisioning.
-Depending on the data center cabling project and scope, legacy tools such as Visio or Excel can be used to get actionable insights from your data.
-Another option is a while a second-generation DCIM solution that can track your key performance indicators without spending time on manual report building.
+Depending on the project and scope, legacy tools such as Visio or Excel can be used to get actionable insights from your data.
+Another option is a second-generation DCIM solution that can track your key performance indicators without spending time on manual report building.
 Either way, connectivity reports and dashboards are vital tools for decision making.

 Plan for the future

 As data center environments constantly change, the need for foolproof data center cable management is imperative.
 Provisioning new equipment no longer takes months and, instead, IT resources can be rapidly deployed.
 Organizations need to focus on the present functionality of their data center cabling, while continuously planning for future needs.
 Having an external partner with this expertise is invaluable and will allow for efficient internal resource allocation.